WEB STANDARDS

 - Photography and video

-- If your website will be image-heavy, have a plan for compressing images.
-If you plan on having videos, then opt for embedding them from your YouTube or Vimeo profiles.
-An excess of large media files can compromise your website’s speed, which can impact user experience and search rankings.
+- If your website is image-heavy, have a plan for compressing images.
+If you plan to have videos, embed them from your YouTube or Vimeo profiles.
+Large media files can compromise your website’s speed, impacting the user experience and search rankings.

 - Think about how you will manage the photo and video content.
-Make sure you have an ongoing strategy to refresh photos and video on pages that are not evergreen.
+Ensure you have an ongoing strategy to refresh photos and videos on pages that are not evergreen.

 - Think about mobile devices.

-- If you are not using the templates, this will be important.
+- If you are not using the Mercury theme, this will be important.
 Make sure you always have a plan for what your website will look like on mobile.

 Copywriting

 Follow your content outline to begin writing your content.
-Before you write, take the following steps into consideration:
+Before you write, consider the following steps:

-- When creating content, implement your keyword research from tools such as Google Ads Keyword Planner, SEMRush, or Moz Keyword Explorer.
+- Leverage keyword research tools such as Google Ads Keyword Planner, SEMRush, or Moz Keyword Explorer when creating content.

 - Use heading hierarchies (H1, H2, H3).
 The most important keywords should be in the H1.

 - Do not stuff your content with keywords.
 Only use the keywords where they make sense.
 If a keyword reads awkwardly in a sentence, it is okay to use a variation.
-At the end of the day, search engines prioritize content using natural language algorithms.
+Search engines prioritize content using natural language algorithms.
 Make your content sound as natural as possible.

 - When creating content, think about what you want your visitors to do.
 Your web pages are a roadmap to information.
-Keep clear call-to-actions in mind as a way to guide visitors through your website.
+Keep clear call-to-actions in mind to guide visitors through your website.

 - Create all the pages outlined in the sitemap and add your content.